opentrv/OpenTRV-docs/docs/intro/README.txt

-Introductory documents to aspects of OpenTRV.
+Introductory documents for various aspects of OpenTRV.